 House + Partners

-There is a simple reason why most building are rectangular boxes, it’s easy.
-Easy to build, easy to design, and easy to layout.
+There is a simple reason why most buildings are rectangular boxes.
+It is easy.
+Easy to build, easy to design, and easy to lay out.

 The Preston breaks with ‘easy’ and is better for it.
 Some of the most important considerations when designing a high-rise building are the views.
-By rotating the building 45 degrees on the site, we are able to provide uninterrupted views to all the residential units and avoid the current and future view obstructions by other buildings.
-In Downtown Houston the average distance between buildings is 80 feet.
-This design avoids that constraint for all the units in the building.
-The massing and geometry of the building allow for a dynamic exterior and also allows for all to have a unique layout and great views.
+By rotating the building 45 degrees on the site, we are able to provide uninterrupted views to all of the residential units and avoid current and future view obstructions by other buildings.
+In downtown Houston, the average distance between buildings is 80 feet.
+This design avoids that constraint for all units in the building.
+The massing and geometry of the building allow for a dynamic exterior, as well as a unique layout and great views.

-The podium volume, peels away towards Prairie Street from a solid, clad volume to a smaller perforated metal box.
+The podium volume peels away toward Prairie Street from a solid, clad volume to a smaller perforated metal box.
 This effect resolves, in an interesting manner, how the massing of the tower meets the ground.
 There will be a sculpted and illuminated volume still present on Prairie Street expressive of the inner functions of the building.
 The parking garage will have 8 levels with capacity for 517 cars.
-A mundane detail but important structural accomplishment is designing a diagonal tower to fit above a rigid rectilinear parking garage, the building core and its columns required a special level of care and attention to design.
+An important structural accomplishment is designing a diagonal tower to fit above a rigid rectilinear parking garage.
+The building core and its columns required a special level of care and attention to design.

 Level 10, on top of the parking podium, will be fully dedicated to the residential amenities.
 The amenity program will include a fitness room, fitness on demand, collaborative work space, conference rooms, lounge areas, a demonstration kitchen, dining area, and aqua lounge.
 The exterior amenities include a swimming pool and sun shelf area, lush landscaping, cabanas, grill area, and lounge areas.

-Level 11 to level 43 comprise the typical floor levels.
+Levels 11 to 43 comprise the typical floor levels.
 The elevator lobby is located so that it has natural light and great exterior views.
-Each level has 11 units per floor ranging from 580 SF Studios to 1,890 SF Two Bedroom units.
-The inboard units have a more traditional layout while the corner units take advantage of the building’s geometry to create rich interior spaces and spectacular open views.
+Each level has 11 units per floor ranging from 580-square-foot studios to 1,890-square-foot, two-bedroom units.
+The inboard units have a more traditional layout, while the corner units take advantage of the building’s geometry to create rich interior spaces and spectacular open views.
 Four units per floor have balconies and a special effort was made to make the balconies livable spaces.
-Protected on 2 or 3 sides from wind and a depth of at least 8 feet, they can be furnished with a dining table and a seating area.
-Providing “livable balconies” is becoming an important part of future vertical multifamily buildings in the USA.
+Protected on two or three sides from wind and a depth of at least 8 feet, they can be furnished with a dining table and a seating area.
+Providing “livable balconies” is becoming an important part of future vertical multifamily buildings in the United States.

-Level 44 & 45 have five penthouse units.
-A sky amenity space and a terrace for use of all the residents is located on level 46.
-Because all the residents of a high rise tower should be able to have access to spectacular views from the top of the building.
+Levels 44 and 45 contain five penthouse units.
+A sky amenity space and a terrace for use by all residents is located on level 46, because everyone in a high-rise tower should have access to spectacular views from the top of the building.

 The glass sail on the north-east face of the building will terminate on a sloping vertical line spanning the entire height of the tower.
 This line drifts in and out along its edge creating an interesting volume on the building.
 This effect will give the illusion of a sail being stretched by the wind.
 The balcony edges on that side will twist as it ascends.

-This combination of the glass sail, the undulating edge and the sliding podium will make the slender tower appear dynamic and provide movement.
-It is the combination of the tower shape, similar to a sail boat, and the glass sail that will make this tower appear slender, will create the perception that the tower in unusually slender.
+This combination of the glass sail, the undulating edge, and the sliding podium will make the slender tower appear dynamic and provide movement.
+It is the combination of the tower shape, similar to a sail boat, and the glass sail that will make this tower appear to be unusually slender.

-The site is mostly surrounded by existing tall buildings: to the north the Market Square 43 story multifamily tower; to the south the Calpine building.
-The site to the east is currently being developed with a 10 story garage, and there are plans for a 50-plus office tower on that site.
+The site is mostly surrounded by existing tall buildings: to the north the Market Square 43-story multifamily tower; to the south the Calpine building.
+The site to the east is currently being developed with a 10-story garage, and there are plans for a 50-story office tower on that site.
 However, there are important view corridors from the site that played an important role in how the building is massed and oriented.
-The project will capture views to the Southwest of Jones Plaza, Pennzoil and Bank of America; to the Northeast, views to Market Square Park; to the Northwest views to Sesquicentennial Park and long views to the Heights area and beyond, and finally to the Southwest, views to the new Hines office site under construction today.
+The project will capture views to the Southwest of Jones Plaza, Pennzoil, and Bank of America; to the Northeast of Market Square Park; to the Northwest views of Sesquicentennial Park and long views to the Heights area and beyond; and finally to the Southwest, views to the new Hines office site under construction today.